jointerinc/jointerinc.github.io/index.md

 - Winner of 1st Place in the Disruptor Daily "Blockchain in Real Estate" Award

-- The most Promising Venture from the Carnegie Mellon University US-China Innovation and Entrepreneurship Association
+- The Most Promising Venture from the Carnegie Mellon University US-China Innovation and Entrepreneurship Association